About health in Egypt

 Egypt is no different from the rest of the world, when it comes to tourist health, it is something that must be thought about and addressed.
 Every country has its own specific health concerns to their visitors, and Egypt is no different.

 Whilst we are discussing fruit and vegetables, it would be wise to mention another health problem caused, indirectly, by them.
-Because of their freshness and superb taste, it is very easy to start over indulging with them, especially in situations where you have a free buffet: the temptation to keep filling your plate is too tempting!
-However a word of warning must be given here and it is because of your stomach microbes (as mentioned above).
-Too much fresh fruit and veg means an overloading of work for your digestive system, and the only release mechanism that it has is to eject the excess food as quick as possible.
-No one will ever admit that the reason that they got diarrhea is because they were too greedy, or over indulged.
+Because of their freshness and superb taste, it is very easy to start overindulging with them, especially in situations where you have a free buffet: the temptation to keep filling your plate is too tempting!
+However, a word of warning must be given here and it is because of your stomach microbes (as mentioned above).
+Too much fresh fruit and veg mean overloading of work for your digestive system, and the only release mechanism that it has is to eject the excess food as quick as possible.
+No one will ever admit that the reason that they got diarrhea is that they were too greedy, or overindulged.
 Nope, they were either food poisoned or caught “Pharaohs Revenge”!
-This is not to say that food poisoning is not a problem, of course it is, as it is everywhere on the planet, but not as much as it is made out to be by many tourists.
+This is not to say that food poisoning is not a problem, of course, it is, as it is everywhere on the planet, but not as much as it is made out to be by many tourists.
 Why is it that only one person, in a large group, in a large restaurant, eating the same food as everyone else, is confined to bed the next day because of stomach problems!
 Food poisoning tends to affect most of those who have eaten the offending food, not just one!